Vice President Kamala Harris

 Happy Black History Month!

-For many across the U.S., every February is a time to reflect on African American history, and the various contributions Black people have made to make the country.
+For many across the U.S., February is a time to reflect on African American history, and the various contributions Black people have made to make the country.
 And while we can definitely celebrate year-round, many of us wonder: why is February Black History Month?

 Why is February Black History Month?

-February was chosen as Black History month because of scholar Carter G. Woodson who is often referred to as the "father of Black History."
+February was chosen as Black History Month because of scholar Carter G. Woodson, often called the "father of Black History."
 According to the NAACP, during the second week of February in 1926, he established "Negro History Week."
-This particular week was chosen because Abraham Lincoln's birthday is Feb.
-12, 1809, and Frederick Douglass' birthday is in the same month in 1818.
-He didn't know his actual birthday, but eventually chose to celebrate it on the 14th of that month.

 When was Black History Month established?